-How to Backup iPhone or iPad to Mac in MacOS with Finder (Big Sur & Catalina)
+How to Backup iPhone or iPad to Mac in MacOS with Finder (Sonoma, Ventura, Monterey, Big Sur, & Catalina)

 As you may already know, when Apple released macOS Catalina and put iTunes out to pasture, they created the Music, Podcasts, and TV apps.
 Those apps handle playing back media that would previously have lived inside iTunes, but when it comes to managing iOS and iPadOS devices it’s down to Finder.
 Now, iPhones and iPads work just like any other external device that is plugged into a Mac, meaning they appear in the sidebar of a Finder window.
 Backing up an iPhone or iPad works exactly how you might expect it to given that.
 Let’s run through backing up a device to MacOS this way.

-How to Back Up iPhone or iPad in macOS Big Sur & Catalina with Finder
+How to Back Up iPhone or iPad in MacOS Sonoma, Ventura, Monterey, Big Sur, & Catalina with Finder

 You’ll need a USB cable to complete an iOS or iPadOS backup to MacOS, beyond that it’s just a matter of performing the following operation: